Dynamics of Cayley Forms

 \section{Intrinsic torsion}

 We now proceed to our construction of the non-linear theories completing the linear story described above.
-The purpose of this section is to recall the definition of the intrinsic torsion of a ${\rm Spin}(7)$ structure and establish some necessary for the following facts.
+The purpose of this section is to recall the definition of the intrinsic torsion of a ${\rm Spin}(7)$-structure and establish some facts that are necessary for the following.